-- we require significant additional capital to execute our business plan and advance our AEROSURF® development program including our next generation aerosol delivery system (NextGen ADS) development activities and initiation of our planned AEROSURF bridge study.
-Moreover, as of May 11, 2018, we have cash and cash equivalents to support our development activities and operations through May 2018 and, as such, there is substantial doubt about our ability to continue as a going concern; - our phase 2b clinical trial did not meet its primary endpoint due, we believe, to a higher-than-anticipated rate of treatment interruptions experienced with the phase 2 prototype device.
-That result has caused us to adjust our AEROSURF development plan to incorporate the AEROSURF bridge study.
-To secure the additional capital that we require to fund our ADS development activities and the bridge study, we have depended upon the support of our majority stockholder and licensee in the Asia Pacific markets, but there can be no assurance that such support will continue; - we seek to identify potential strategic transactions and/or additional equity offerings to enhance our product offerings and support our future development activities and operations; to attract investor interest and gain renewed financial support, we believe that we must timely advance our AEROSURF development program towards our planned milestones, including completion of our planned NextGen ADS verification activities and AEROSURF bridge study, and be in a position to initiate an AEROSURF phase 3 clinical program; failure to demonstrate such progress could impair our ability to raise the additional capital we require; - even if our development efforts are successful, we expect to incur continuing significant losses and will require significant additional capital to support our ongoing development, regulatory and business activities.
-In addition, our ability to raise such capital may be adversely impacted by future unforeseen adverse developments; - our common stock has been quoted on the OTC Markets Group Inc.'s OTCQB® Market (OTCQB) tier since May 5, 2017, and has experienced, over time, lower trading volumes and reduced analyst interest.
+- our common stock has been quoted on the OTC Markets Group Inc.'s OTCQB® Market (OTCQB) tier since May 5, 2017, and has experienced, over time, lower trading volumes and reduced analyst interest.
 In addition, effective December 22, 2017, we implemented a share combination (1-for-20 reverse split) that had the effect of reducing the number of shares outstanding and further lowering our trading volumes.
 These conditions may make it more difficult to raise capital when needed.
-Our stockholders may find it more difficult to trade our securities on the OTCQB, and the value and liquidity of our common stock may be adversely affected, which could have a material adverse effect on our ability to raise the additional capital that we require.
-Moreover, even if we are successful in raising the required capital, any equity financings could result in substantial equity dilution of stockholders' interests;

-- if our AEROSURF development program is unduly delayed or should other complications arise, given our limited cash resources, we may be unable to implement the corrective actions that we might like, which potentially could adversely impact our planned development timelines.
-Under such circumstances, we may find it difficult to raise additional capital when needed to continue our development programs and support our operations; - to manage our cash resources and closely monitor cash outflows, we aggressively monitor our payables.
-During periods of limited cash resources, we work closely with our vendors, suppliers and service providers to assure that investment and spending decisions advance our corporate objectives at any time, which potentially could impair our relationships with important vendors, suppliers and servicers, which could have a material adverse effect on our business, operation and development programs
+Our stockholders also may find it more difficult to trade our securities on the OTCQB, and the value and liquidity of our common stock may be adversely affected, which could have a material adverse effect on our ability to raise the additional capital that we require.
+Moreover, even if we are successful in raising the required capital, any equity financings could result in substantial equity dilution of stockholders' interests; - if our AEROSURF development program is unduly delayed or should other complications arise, given our limited cash resources, we may be unable to implement the corrective actions that we might like, which potentially could adversely impact our planned development timelines.
+Under such circumstances, we may find it difficult to raise additional capital when needed to continue our development programs and support our operations; - to manage our cash resources and closely monitor cash outflows, we aggressively monitor our payables and work closely with our vendors, suppliers and service providers to assure that investment and spending decisions advance our corporate objectives at any time.
+During periods of limited cash resources, our paced or delayed payment practices potentially could impair our relationships with important vendors, suppliers and servicers, which could have a material adverse effect on our business, operation and development programs;